 Next thing to check is: is the QRS complex rhythm regular or not?
 To know that, we must see a similar distance between QRS complexes.
 When in doubt, use a compass or ruler.

 Then we must determine whether the electrocardiogram returns a report of normal sinus rhythm.
 To do that, we must ascertain whether each cardiac cycle has a sinus P wave (read normal sinus rhythm) always followed by a QRS complex.

-The PR interval (normal between 0.12-0.20 seconds) should be measured from the beginning of the P wave to the beginning of the QRS complex.
+The PR interval (normal between 0.12 to 0.20 seconds) should be measured from the beginning of the P wave to the beginning of the QRS complex.

 The QT interval should be measured from the beginning of the QRS complex to the end of the T wave.